-UCU has develop at set of expectations based on the implementation of effective work place control measures that we believe provide for basis for effective health and safety of staff and students and anticipate developments based on recent experiences of managing the virus and members feedback.
-We are encouraging branches to meet with their managements and seek to agree the following:
+UCU has developed at set of expectations based on implementing control measures that we believe provide the basis for protecting the health and safety of staff and students.
+These expectations anticipate developments based on recent experiences of managing the virus and UCU member feedback.
+We will be encouraging UCU branches to meet with their managements and seek to agree the following:

-- Reduce the number of people required on site while transmission rates remain high and implement measures to reduce mixing and close contact transmission in indoor work settings. - Ensure any workers at increased risk from COVID-19 are not required to undertake in person work at this time and that alternatives are offered to reduce exposure risks. - Ensure safe staffing levels and a safe working environment for those working inperson and at home which considers the potential risks to their physical and mental health.
+- Reducing the number of people required on site while transmission rates remain high and implement measures to reduce mixing and close contact transmission in indoor work settings. - Ensure any workers at increased risk from COVID-19 are not required to undertake in person work at this time and that alternatives are offered to reduce exposure risks. - Ensure safe staffing levels and a safe working environment for those working inperson and at home which considers the potential risks to their physical and mental health.
 Workloads must be considered in risk assessments. - Ensure there is a safety threshold for ventilation of 12-17 litres per second per person in indoor spaces (C02 proxy of approximately 800ppm3).
-Employers can also use HEPA air filtration units to clean the air where appropriate and reduce airborne transmission risks. - Ensure all workers undertaking in-person work have access to high quality, wellfitting face masks which offer effective levels of respiratory protection from airborne transmission.
+Employers can also use HEPA air filtration units to clean the air where appropriate and reduce airborne transmission risks. - Ensure all workers undertaking in-person work have access to high quality, well-fitting face masks which offer effective levels of respiratory protection from airborne transmission.
 (FFP2 standard facemasks filter at least 94% of viral particles and FFP3 filter at least 99%). - Ensure a minimum of 2m social distancing as standard to prevent close contact transmission. - Ensure effective cleaning and hygiene measures are in place to reduce exposure through contact. - Ensure access in work time to regular, free testing (PCR and LFD tests) and provide support to those who are asked to self-isolate.
-Employers should encourage testing uptake and improve COVID-19 reporting systems to quickly identify and control potential outbreaks. - Ensure all staff have access to vaccinations and boosters in work time without loss of pay.
+Employers should encourage testing uptake and improve COVID-19 reporting systems to quickly identify and control potential outbreaks. - Ensure all staff have access to vaccinations and boosters in work time without loss of pay. - Ensure staff who are required to self-isolate or have caring responsibilities for those who are isolating are offered appropriate levels of support and do not suffer detriment to their pay or conditions notwithstanding contract type such as those on atypical or insecure contracts.

-- Ensure staff who are required to self-isolate or have caring responsibilities for those who are isolating are offered appropriate levels of support and do not suffer detriment to their pay or conditions notwithstanding contract type such as those on atypical or insecure contracts. - Ensure there is adequate instruction, information and training for all stakeholders on any new safety measures that will be implemented.
+• Ensure there is adequate instruction, information and training for all stakeholders on any new safety measures that will be implemented.